nih-cfde/organization/infrastructure/OnboardingWorkflow.md

 ### Special additions for PMs, PIs and Admin contacts

+For most places:
+- the PI on the grant is the Principal Investigator
+- the Administrator Contact is the person I would ask things like "how much money did your grant spend in March?" not things like "hey when is Bobs calendar open"
+- the PM is the head PM of that group. the person you contact to find out why their deliverable isn't done, or where some product is.

 If the person you are onboarding is a PI, PM or Administrative contact for *any* team, they should be added to the [Points of Contact](https://github.com/nih-cfde/organization/blob/master/PointsOfContact.md) list:
   - Navigate to [Points of Contact](https://github.com/nih-cfde/organization/blob/master/PointsOfContact.md) on GitHub
   - Use the edit feature to add them and issue a pull request.
 For help with pull requests, see the [GitHub Usage Guide](./GitHubUsage.md)

+ If you are unsure whether a newly onboarded person needs to go on the Point of Contact List, ask Amanda Charbonneau.

 ### Check Slack Invite